zimmra/docker-blender/README.md

 ```

 ### To-Do
-- Cleanup vestigial Blender stuff that has carried over
+- Cleanup vestigial Blender stuff that has carried over (e.g. right clicking still brings up the option to launch Blender, even the the menu xml has been updated)
 - Further test persistence - appears addons and settings survive container destruction/recreation but haven't done extensive testing
 - See if Full-Screen can be set by default upon launch